leoniedu/CongressoAberto/CongressoAbertoWP/wp-content/plugins/wp-super-cache/readme.txt

 10. The plugin does not work very well when PHP's safe mode is active.
 This must be disabled by your administrator.
 11. If pages are randomly super cached and sometimes not, your blog can probably be viewed with and without the "www" prefix on the URL.
 You should choose one way and install the [Enforce www preference](http://txfx.net/code/wordpress/enforce-www-preference/) plugin if you are using an old WordPress install.
 The latest versions redirect themselves (you should always be running the latest version of WordPress anyway!)
 12. Private Server users at Dreamhost should edit wp-content/wp-cache-config.php and set the cache dir to "/tmp/" if they are getting errors about increasing CPU usage.
 See this [discussion](http://wordpress.org/support/topic/145895?replies=42) for more.
 13. File locking errors such as "failed to acquire key 0x152b: Permission denied in..." or "Page not cached by WP Super Cache.
 Could not get mutex lock." are a sign that you may have to use file locking.
 Edit wp-content/wp-cache-config.php and uncomment "$use_flock = true" or set $sem_id to a different value.
-You can also disable file locking from the Admin screen as a last resort.
 14. Make sure cache/wp_cache_mutex.lock is writeable by the web server.
-15. The cache folder cannot be put on an NFS or Samba or NAS share.
-It has to be on a local disk.
-File locking and deleting expired files will not work properly unless the cache folder is on the local machine.
-16. Garbage collection of old cache files won't work if WordPress can't find wp-cron.php.
-If your hostname resolves to 127.0.0.1 it could be preventing the garbage collection from working.
-Check your access_logs for wp-cron.php entries.
-Do they return a 404 (file not found) or 200 code?
-If it's 404 or you don't see wp-cron.php anywhere WordPress may be looking for that script in the wrong place.
-You should speak to your server administator to correct this or edit /etc/hosts on Unix servers and remove the following line.
-Your hostname must resolve to the external IP address other servers on the network/Internet use.
-See http://yoast.com/wp-cron-issues/ for more.

-    `127.0.0.1 myhostname.com`
-A line like "127.0.0.1 localhost localhost.localdomain" is ok.
-17. If old pages are being served to your visitors via the supercache, you may be missing Apache modules (or their equivalents if you don't use Apache).
-3 modules are required: mod_mime, mod_headers and mod_expires.
-The last two are especially important for making sure browsers load new versions of existing pages on your site.
-18. The error message, "WP Super Cache is installed but broken.
-The path to wp-cache-phase1.php in wp-content/advanced-cache.php must be fixed!" appears at the end of every page.
-Open the file wp-content/advanced-cache.php in your favourite editor.
-Is the path to wp-cache-phase1.php correct?
-If it is not the caching engine will not load.

 == Custom Caching ==
 It is now possible to hook into the caching process using the add_cacheaction() function.